kungfuai/kaishi/README.md

 model = Model().model
 predictions = model(stuff_you_want_to_predict)
 ```
-This will soon be baked into the pipeline.

 # A Note on Pipelines
 `Dataset.pipeline.methods` and `Dataset.pipeline.args` are simply lists of functions and argument lists, respectively.
 You can edit this with your own custom objects simply by calling `dataset.pipeline.methods.append` and `Dataset.pipeline.args.append`, which will then be called when you run `Dataset.run_pipeline()`.